 Folks interested interested in getting help from the STAF program can call 937-476-1682.

 If you want to contribute some Welcome Home Kits you can bring them to Shiloh Church during office hours through August 6.
 A drop off event will be help Saturday, July 6 at Warrior Soccer Complex from 9 a.m. to 11 a.m..
-Another drop-off event is scheduled for July 9 and July 13.Grab the FREE WDTN News App for iPhone or Android.
+Another drop-off event is scheduled for July 9 and July 13.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.